spatialos/gdk-for-unity/docs/content/glossary.md

 ### SpatialOS world

-The world is a central concept in SpatialOS.
+The SpatialOS world is a central concept in SpatialOS.
 It’s the canonical source of truth about your game.
 All the world's data is stored within [SpatialOS entities](#spatialos-entity) - specifically, within their [SpatialOS components](#spatialos-component).

 SpatialOS manages the world, keeping track of all the entities and what state they’re in.